doc-ai/react-native-tensorio-tflite/README.md

 #### unload(name): Promise\<boolean\>

 Unloads a model and frees the underlying resources.
-Resolvesto true if successful and false otherwise.
+Resolves to true if successful and false otherwise.
 Always unload models when you are done with them to free the underlying resources associated with them.

 Usage: